MDSLab/s4t-iotronic-standalone/docs/installation_ubuntu_16.04.md

 Please, note that the settings.example.json coming with the iotronic-standalone package sets the IoTronic listening port to "8888", the database name to "s4t-iotronic" (the database server is supposed to be running locally), the WAMP realm to "s4t" (the Crossbar.io WAMP router is supposed to be running locally on port 8181).
 If you want to change such values, please consider that later on you will need to correctly change them in other configuration files.

 Open /var/lib/iotronic/settings.json:
-- specify the network interface that IoTronic is supposed to use (e.g., change <INTERFACE> with "eth0") and the listening port for the REST the API:
+- specify the NIC (e.g., change <INTERFACE> with "eth0") or the public IP and the port that IoTronic supposed to use to expose its REST interface; if you would like to use HTTPS to expose them you have to specify the "https" section.
 ```
 "server":
 {
         "interface":"<INTERFACE>",
-        "port":"<HTTP-API-PORT>",
+        "public_ip": "<IOTRONIC-PUBLIC-IP>",
+        "http_port":"<HTTP-API-PORT>",
+        "https":{
+                "enable":"[ true  | false ]",
+                "port":"<HTTPS-API-PORT>",
+                "key":"<PATH-PRIVATE-KEY>",
+                "cert":"<PATH-PUBLIC-KEY>"
+        }
         ...
 }
 ```